sleepymalc/VSCode-LaTeX-Inkscape/README.md

 </p>

 Don't know what happen?
 Let me break it down for you.
-Firstly, I change into `insert` mode in VSCode Vim and type my new figure's name `test-figure`.
+Firstly, I change into `insert` mode in VSCode Vim and type my new figure's name `figure-test`.
 And then, I press `ctrl+f` to trigger a keybinding.
-Then it will automatically create an Inkscape figure named `test-figure` for me and open it.
+Then it will automatically create an Inkscape figure named `figure-test` for me and open it.

 Feel exciting?
 Let's set it up!